Active Collaborations/ Research:

-- Mechanics of Cell layers, Finalized experiments, writing the manuscript
+Mechanics of Cell layers, Finalized experiments, the manuscript is not submitted yet.

-- M. Azadi (PI), “Feasibility of integration of time dependent biomechanical models for analysis of soft Biomaterials on JPK Atomic Force Microscopes”, Industrial research Award from JPK instruments-USA, $10k, July 2017.
+M. Azadi (PI), “Feasibility of integration of time-dependent biomechanical models for the analysis of soft Biomaterials on JPK Atomic Force Microscopes”, Industrial Research Award from JPK instruments-USA, $10k, July 2017.

 Research Scientist-Senior-postdoctoral-Postdoctoral Associate, MIT, Aug 2011-2015

 Developed protocols and performed experiments to develop multiscale poroelastic models of biocompatible hydrogels in frequency domain for application in cell and soft tissue dynamics.

 Collaborated with Dr. Fosang at Arthritis Research Group at Melbourne University on genetically modified murine experiments